 What are the differences between “Host Families” and “Friendship Families?”

-With the addition of Student Housing Apartments in 2012, an increasing number of international students are applying here independently, without the sponsorship of an exchange organization.
+With the addition of Student Housing Apartments in 2012, an increasing number of international students are applying to UW-Marinette here independently, without the sponsorship of an exchange organization.
 These non-program students live primarily in Student Housing.
 However, we are required to implement a comprehensive orientation for all international students, and that means they arrive before student housing opens for the year.
-These students need a place to live for just 3 to 4 nights prior to orientation in either August or January, and the people who house these students are known as Friendship Families.
+These students require a friend in the community for just just 2 to 4 nights prior to orientation in either August or January, and the people who house these students are known as Friendship Families.
 After the students move to student housing, we ask that they maintain contact with their “Friend” throughout the year.